A Cohesive Kitchen Remodel in a Small Space

 While all design elements of the kitchen are important, perhaps most important are the cabinets.
 In this remodel, a custom dark blue color was created for the client.
-As previously mentioned, because this home was near water, a nautical elements were used as inspiration for the remodel.
-The navy blue offers a nice contrast to the white countertops and light colored backsplash.
+As previously mentioned, because this home was near water, nautical elements were used as inspiration for the remodel.
+The navy blue offers a nice contrast to the white countertops and light-colored backsplash.
 What makes these cabinets even more unique is the vintage and distressed markings.
-On each cabinet, a few distressed marks add to the the charm of the space.
+On each cabinet, a few distressed marks add to the charm of the space.
 In this remodel we wanted to really focus on the old-time cabin feel while still including modern elements of design and functionality.
 The client wanted this space to feel “lived in” and adding vintage marks helps achieve this.

 The drawers were also made of oak and matched the kitchen cabinets.
-The drawers have a “soft-close,” meaning, they will not bang or make sound when you close them.
-In fact, you could slam them shut and they would “catch themselves” before closing and shut with ease, precision and silence.
+The drawers have a “soft-close,” meaning, they will not bang or make a sound when you close them.
+In fact, you could slam them shut and they would “catch themselves” before closing and shut with ease, precision, and silence.
 They’re awesome.

-Because of the kitchen’s small space, storage and functionality were a must.
+Because of the kitchen’s small space, storage and functionality was a must.
 To get as much storage as possible, these corner drawers were created.
 This ensures that every inch of possible storage space is being used.
 These drawers are very deep and have individual compartments to accommodate a variety of items.

-Lazy Susans were used in corner cabinets to not only add more usable space, but make grabbing items easier.
+Lazy Susans were used in corner cabinets to not only add more usable space but make grabbing items easier.

 Don’t let a small space deter you from a remodel.
 In fact, those are often the most necessary to remodel.
 Many products and construction techniques can be implemented to add size and functionality to small spaces.

-Cabinets: Showplace, maple wood, Vintage, custom color, soft close hinges and drawers
+Cabinets: Showplace, maple wood, Vintage, custom color, soft close hinges, and drawers

 Sink: Apron or farm sink, Stainless steel